-Besides to help checking the validity of the names of species, the data frame returned by FishTaxaMaker() format the species data to be used in the core function FishPhyloMaker().
-This function will use the information of the taxonomic hierarchy contained in the data frame returned from FishTaxaMaker(), joint with the information present in the the fishtree of life project (Chang, Rabosky, Smith, & Alfaro, 2019)(Chang et al., 2019) to assemble the phylogenetic tree with the species informed by the user.
+FishPhyloMaker() function will use the information of the taxonomic hierarchy contained in the data frame returned from FishTaxaMaker(), joint with the information present in the fishtree of life project (Chang, Rabosky, Smith, & Alfaro, 2019) through the fishtree package (Chang et al., 2019) to assemble the phylogenetic tree with the valid species informed by the user.

 FishPhyloMaker() works in a sequential way, with 4 levels of insertions that are explained in detailed next.
 First the function finds for all species of local data that are already presented in the mega-tree.
 If any species remains for insertion, then the function finds for congeneric species that are already present in tree.
 If any, the congeneric species are added to the tree as a sister species of the respective genus by dividing the branch of congeneric species by two and inserting the new species.
 If there are more than one congeneric species in the tree the species will be added as a polytomy at the node that corresponds to the most recent ancestral (MRCA) that links all congeneric species.
-This round of insertion is what we call congeneric insertion.
+This round of insertion is what we call Congeneric insertion.

-After congeneric species insertions, if there are species that already must be inserted in the tree, FishPhyloMaker finds for the all the genus in the tree that are of the same family of the species that must be inserted.
-This comprises the family level round of insertions.
-In this round, the user has three different insertion options: 1- the species can be added near to a genus of the same family, by dividing the branch length that links all species in this genus by 2; 2- the species can be added between two different genus of the same family, by adding a new node between these two genus or 3- the species can be added in the node that unites all genus of the family (root family node) by adding a new branch at the family node.
-The user chooses one of these three options through an interactive procedure, in which all the genus of the same family of the species that must be inserted, and are already present in tree, are printed in the console.
+After congeneric insertions, if there are species that already must be inserted in the tree, FishPhyloMaker finds for the all the genus in the tree that are of the same family of the species that must be inserted.
+This comprises the Family level round of insertions.
+In this round, the user has three insertion options: 1- the species can be added near to a genus of the same family, by dividing the branch length that links all species in this genus by two; 2- the species can be added between two different genus of the same family, by adding a new node between these two genus or 3- the species can be added in the node that unites all genus of the family (root family node) by adding a new branch at the family node.
+The user chooses one of these three options through an interactive procedure, in which all the genus of the same family already present in tree are printed in the console.
 The user must type the name of a given genus for the first option, the name of two genus separated by a blank space for the second option and the name of the family for the third option.

-After all species with representative Genus of their families be inserted, if any species remains to be inserted in the tree, the function found for all families present in the tree that are of the same Order of the species that must be inserted, and an interactive procedure similar of that described previously for the family level is performed, but, instead to choose among Genus, one of the three options must be chosen by typing the families inside a given Order (or the name of the Order in the case to insert at the node that unites all families inside a given Order).
+After all species with representative Genus of their families be inserted, if any species remains to be inserted in the tree, the function found for all families present in the tree that are of the same Order of the species that must be inserted, and an interactive procedure similar of that described previously for the family level is performed, but, instead to choose among Genus, one of the same three options previously presented must be chosen by typing the families inside a given Order, or the name of the Order to insert at the node that unites all families inside a given Order.
 This level of insertion is called Order insertion level.
 If any species remains to be inserted after these three levels, the function will inform the user that the species was not inserted in the tree.
 We adopt this decision since the insertions beyond Order will carry a lot of uncertainty regarding the phylogenetic position of this species.
+Finally, if the user do not want to realize the interactive procedure of insertion, for example, the case in which a great number of species that must be added, an automatic insertion at the family and order nodes can be performed by setting the argument insert.base.node equals TRUE.